 - Community-based research efforts enhance scholarship and benefit engaged universities that seek competitive funding.
 Communities can significantly impact research findings, adding to the generalizability of social research studies, especially those needed in understanding the social determinants of health.

-Speed meetings take place on the main university campus, and eight additional remote locations for community-based public health scientists housed at clinical sites and university community campuses.
+A primary objective of the speed meeting is to expose university researchers to the breadth and depth of Extension health-related programs.
+Speed meetings have taken place on the main university campus, and have included up to eight additional remote locations for community-based public health scientists housed at clinical sites and university community campuses.

 Speed meetings are typically a two-hour working lunch with up to ten, nine-minute presentations by a variety of Extension educators highlighting program need, target audience, educational objectives, outcomes, and potential future research connections.
 Presenters have seven minutes to speak on their health program topic and two minutes to answer questions before the next speaker begins.
 There is optional additional time with presenters for one-on-one conversations after the presentations to further connections.
 In the past, if Extension and researchers shared an interest, they would set up future meetings to discuss potential grant proposals.

 Eschbach, C., Carter, E., Newkirk, C., Tiret, H., Millet, M., Cronk, L., & Dwyer, J. (2018).
 Using speed meetings to connect Extension experts with university health researchers.
 Journal of Extension, 56(4).
 Article 4IAW3. https://joe.org/joe/2018august/iw3.php